-- o holding the keys secret, - o including sufficient amounts of random bits into each key, - o rekeying on a regular basis, and - o never reusing a used key for a different purpose a.
+- o holding the keys secret, - o including sufficient amounts of random bits into each key, - o rekeying on a regular basis, and - o never reusing a used key for a different purpose

+That said, proper design and implementation of a key management policy is out of scope of this work.
+Many publications on this subject exist and should be used for this purpose (BCP 107 [RFC4107], a.
 Peer Entity Authentication

-That said, proper design and implementation of a key management policy is out of scope of this work.
-Many publications on this subject exist and should be used for this purpose ([RFC4107], [RFC4962], and [RFC6039] may be suggested as starting points).
+BCP 132 [RFC4962], and [RFC6039] may be suggested as starting points).